+- If they touch the floor with a part of their body other than their feet following a blow or series of blows. - If they hopelessly hang on the ropes after a blow or a series of blows. - If they find themselves outside the ropes, partly or completely, after a blow or a series of blows.

+WAKO Rules Ring Sports Low
-- If they touch the floor with a part of their body other than their feet following a blow or series of blows. - If they hopelessly hang on the ropes after a blow or a series of blows. - If they find themselves outside the ropes, partly or completely, after a blow or a series of blows. - If, after a violent blow, they have not fallen to the floor or into the ropes, but is in a state of semi-consciousness and, in the Referees opinion, not able to continue fighting. - In the case of a KD, the Referee must immediately start counting out the seconds.
-When a kickboxer is on the floor, their opponent must instantly go the neutral corner, shown by the Referee.
-The referee will only continue the fight with his fallen opponent when the latter has risen, and when the Referee has ordered the continuation of fighting.
-If the opponent does not go to the neutral corner following the Referees order, the Referee will stop the count until that order is executed.
-The count will then be continued where it was left.
-A kickboxer who does not resume the fight after a KD losses the fight.

-When a kickboxer is on the floor, the Referee will count from 1 to 10 with a second interval between each number, and will indicate each second with their fingers so that the fallen kickboxer knows how many seconds have already been counted.
-One second must pass from the moment the kickboxer falls down to the start of the count.

-When a kickboxer is on the floor due to a blow, the fight will not continue before the Referee has counted to 8, even if the kickboxer is ready to continue the fight before that time.
-If the kickboxer doesn't raise their hands the Referee will continue to count until "10", the round will be finished and a KO declared.

-If a kickboxer is on the floor at the end of a round, the Referee will continue the count even if the bell rings.
-If the Referee counts to 10, the Kickboxer will be declared loser via KO.

-If a kickboxer is on the floor after having received a blow and the fight continues after the count out of 8 seconds, but the kickboxer falls back on the floor without receiving a new blow, the Referee will resume the count, starting at 8.

-If both kickboxers fall at the same time, the count will continue on as long as one of them is still on the floor.
+- If, after a violent blow, they have not fallen to the floor or into the ropes, but is in a state of semi-consciousness and, in the Referees opinion, not able to continue fighting. - In the case of a KD, the Referee must immediately start counting out the seconds.
+When a kickboxer is on the floor, their opponent must instantly go to the neutral corner, shown by the Referee.
+They will only continue the fight with their fallen opponent when the latter has risen and when the Referee ordered the continuation of fighting. - If the opponent does not go to the neutral corner following the Referees order, the Referee will stop the count until their order is executed.
+The count will then be continued where it was left. - When a kickboxer is on the floor, the Referee will count from 1 to 10 with a second interval between each number, and will indicate each second with their fingers so that the fallen kickboxer knows how many seconds have already been counted.
+One second must pass from the moment the kickboxer falls down to the start of the count. - When a kickboxer is on the floor due to a blow, the fight will not continue before the Referee has counted to 8, even if the kickboxer is ready to continue the fight before that time.
+If the kickboxer doesn't raise their hands the Referee will continue to count until "10", the round will be finished and a KO declared. - If a kickboxer is on the floor at the end of a round, the Referee will continue the count even if the bell rings.
+If the Referee counts to 10, the kickboxer will be declared loser via KO. - If a kickboxer is on the floor after having received a blow and the fight continues after the count out of 8 seconds, but the kickboxer falls back on the floor without receiving another blow, the Referee will resume the count, starting at 8. - If both kickboxer's fall at the same time, the count will continue on as long as one of them is still on the floor.
 If they both remain on the floor after 10 seconds, the bout will be stopped and decision given, considering the points granted before the KO.
 Nevertheless, this winner will be suspended from further participation in this tournament because of the KO and in accordance with WAKO Rules.